AnalogRevolution/learn-you-nix/README.md

 * mkdir
 * man

 When you use the shell, you interact with it using something called a _terminal_.
 What's a terminal?
-It's the cool thing you see people in _The Matrix_ and other hacking movies use; you are prompted to input some letters, and the computer does what you want!
+It's the cool thing you see people in _The Matrix_ and other hacking movies use; you are prompted to input some commands, and the computer does what you want!
 ![xTerm](https://upload.wikimedia.org/wikipedia/commons/b/b3/Xterm_45.png?raw=true)

 The commands listed above will get you up-to-speed so that you can start maneuvering your server with ease; _trust me_, once you start you can become addicted!
 Let's jump in, shall we.
 It'd be best to have your terminal up and running.